-Think of a car subscription as an all-in-one approach.
-You only need to think about one payment each month, rather than viewing all the costs associated with cars separately.
-Fuel is the only aspect not included, which you won't need to worry about if you're buying an electric vehicle. 🍃
+Think of a car subscription as an all-in-one approach to owning a vehicle.
+You only need to think about one payment each month, rather than viewing all the costs associated with car separately.
+Fuel is the only aspect not included in the regular monthly price, which you won't need to worry about if you're buying an electric vehicle. 🍃

 The lower the mileage, the lower the monthly payments.
 Sounds great, right?
-Well, it is as long as you keep within your chosen range.
+Well, it is as long as you keep within the range.
 The lease or subscription company may charge you for each extra mile if you go over the amount.

 Extra mileage charges vary from finance provider to finance provider, but you can expect to pay anywhere between 3p and 30p for each mile.
 That's why it's important to have an idea about how many miles you'll drive your car over a 12-month period.
 It doesn't need to be an exact amount, but you should have an estimate.

 Car leasing usually requires a deposit up front, with most lenders asking for between one and 12 monthly payments in one go.
 The higher the deposit, the lower the monthly payments.
-Essentially, you're looking at paying a couple of thousand pounds at least for a new car.
+Essentially, you're looking at paying a couple of thousand pounds for a new car at the very least.

-Car subscription deposits vary depending on the lender.
-However, most tend to be in the region of one month's payment.
+Car subscription deposits vary depending on the lender, but most tend to be in the region of one month's payment.
 So if your monthly payments are £350, you can expect to pay the same amount for the deposit.